 Written by Global Journalism Scholar, Paula Pecorella.

-In 2011 when Unan was appointed to an administrative position at the Sein Yadana Monastary in Mandalay where he lives, a donor gifted him a cell phone in order to keep contact with outsiders visiting the monastery.
-Since then he has created a Facebook and an email address in efforts of spreading information and teaching his students about the power of technology.
+In 2011 when Unan was appointed to an administrative position at the Sein Yadana Monastery in Mandalay where he lives, a donor gifted him a cell phone in order to keep contact with outsiders visiting the monastery.
+Since then he has created a Facebook and an email address in the effort of spreading information and teaching his students about the power of technology.

 Traditional Buddhists take a vow of poverty and view material possessions as poison to the peaceful mind.
 Unan however, says he sees information technology as a gateway for the Myanmar people to become educated and access higher knowledge.